What makes a will valid? To begin, you are asking the entirely wrong question! [Cue evil sounding mwahahahaha.]

 Two witnesses to the will’s signing are also required.
 The person making the will, in the presence of the two people acting as witnesses, must declare the document is his/her will and request the two people to sign the document as witnesses.
 Then the witnesses must sign in the presence of each other, and in the presence of the testator/testatrix.

 There are also standards for being a qualified witness.
 A witness must be at least 16 years old and be mentally competent.
 A person who receives property under terms of the will may be a witness, but that person will have to forfeit any amount in excess of what s/he would receive if there were no will.

 Are You Competent?

-A will is valid only if the person making the will, the testator or testatrix, has sufficient competency at the time the will is made.
+A will is valid only if the person making the will has sufficient competency at the time the will is made.
 In this situation, “competency” has two prongs: the testator must be of full age AND sound mind.

 Is your mind sound?

 All I can imagine with the phrase “sound mind” is the mad scientist saying “brainssss, brainsss!”
 But, is “sound mind” a real thing?
 Yes!